 Big Telecom has the market power to limit service and data speeds, maintain artificial scarcity and high prices, and to exercise political power to limit competition from new entrants, private or public.

 In Canada, big telecom companies are required to open their fiber cables to smaller competitors who want to offer broadband services to consumers, as long as these small ISPs pay “rent” for moving their data through this fiber and create their own connection points to neighbourhoods.
 Community-owned fiber networks are not obligated to share their fiber, although some governments invest in fiber infrastructure, then open it up for private companies to compete as your ISP.
-If you choose to tern your fiber to big telecom, be certain to stipulate that no wireless equipment may be connected to your network.
+If you choose to rent your fiber to big telecom, be certain to stipulate that no wireless equipment may be connected to your network.

 Less Profit Means Less Incentive to Build Wireless 5G

 Private telecoms will keep doing business where you live, but they may be less inclined to invest in the fiber needed as a backbone for wireless 5G when there is already a community-owned fiber network established that they cannot control or monopolize.
 Private industry exists to generate profit.
 Only government or a community-owned cooperative will build and regulate a wired network in the public interest.

 The public interest lies in the establishment of stable long-term physical telecommunications infrastructure, not in the ephemeral latest wireless application or generation.
 As awareness of the health and environmental effects of wireless networks grow, there will be a market-driven shift to reliance on wired networks.